analogdevicesinc/PyTrinamic/README.md

 ## Contributing

-Pull requests are welcome.
-For any major changes or questions regarding implementation, please open an issue to ask or discuss first.
+We welcome pull requests!
+If you have major changes or questions about implementation, please open an issue first to discuss your ideas.

+Please ensure contributed Python code adheres to the [PEP 8](https://peps.python.org/pep-0008/) Python code style guide and the [PEP 257](https://peps.python.org/pep-0257/) style guide for docstrings.
+If you want to express details in docstrings using a markup language, please use [reStructuredText](reStructuredText) like proposed in [PEP 287](https://peps.python.org/pep-0287/) and when documenting parameters, variables, attributes, exceptions use the [Sphinx style](https://www.sphinx-doc.org/en/master/usage/domains/python.html#info-field-lists).

+Additionally, please use double quotes (") for string constants.

 ## License